 What is Saxenda?

-So, first things first – what exactly is Saxenda?
 Saxenda is a weight loss medication in Singapore that can only be prescribed by your doctor.
-Recently, in 2021, Saxenda was recognised and recommended by the National Institute for Health and Care Excellence (NICE) for use on the National Health Service in England for adults.
-This makes Saxenda the first treatment for weight management through the use of medication to be endorsed by NICE!
+In 2021, Saxenda was recognised and recommended by the National Institute for Health and Care Excellence (NICE) for use on the National Health Service in England for adults.
+This makes Saxenda a credible weight loss medication.

 Saxenda is also known as ‘Liraglutide’ which is a glucagon-like peptide‐1 (GLP‐1) receptor agonist, because it has a 97% similarity to GLP-1.
 Let’s break that down.